TheTypoMaster/gray.net.au/posts/2008/03/20/Double-demerit_weekends.rst

 .. title: Double-demerit weekends
 .. slug: Double-demerit_weekends
 .. date: 2008-03-20 10:44:00 UTC+10:00
-.. tags: James,blog
+.. tags: politics,blog,car trouble
-.. category:
+.. category: James
 .. link:

 With the advent of the Easter long weekend, (yay!) the NSW government have